TigerAppsOrg/TigerSnatch/README.md

     <div class="row">
         <p class="fw-light text-center mt-4 fs-5 tutorial-text">
             It's that simple!
-The next time a spot opens up in a subscribed section, you'll be notified immediately via email.
+The next time a spot opens up in a subscribed section, you'll be notified immediately via email and text message.
 You will continue receiving notifications every 2 minutes until this section is full again, or you unsubscribe from it.
 To unsubscribe from a particular section, simply log back onto TigerSnatch and toggle the section's switch off in the Dashboard.